 Discectomy: As a result of a bulging disc, spinal stenosis may require the use of a discectomy procedure in order to remove a section of the disc that is pinching a nerve.
 An arthroscopic approach with minimal incisions can be used for this procedure most of the time.

 Laminectomy: The spinal canal is made more spacious by removing some of the bone encasing it.
 It may be necessary to stabilize vertebrae using bone grafts or metal rods.

 Laminoplasty: Spinal stenosis in the neck is treated with a laminoplasty.
 This procedure involves cutting some bones vertically but not removing them.
 To augment the space available for the spinal canal, metal bridges are attached to the vertebral dissections.
 This does not compromise neck stability significantly.

 Minimally invasive surgery: One of the surgeon’s tasks may involve removing a small piece of bone with high-precision instruments.
-By maintaining an intact spinal column, not only will it speed the recovery process following surgery, but it will also limit risks like inflammation and bone loss.
+Maintaining an intact spinal column, not only will it speed up the recovery process following surgery, but will also limit risks like inflammation and bone loss.

 Spinal fusion: A fused joint reduces pain by fusing two or three bones together.
 During the fusion, spacers are inserted between the vertebrae, and minimally invasive techniques are used.
 Bone grafting or metal bracers would be needed for a more involved fusion procedure.